shalujose/FlipKart-app1/README.md

 ### Display Available Books

-select * from books where Available_Status='Y'; group by category order by Name ASC;
+select * from books where Available_Status='Y' group by Category order by Name ASC;

 ### Display Available Books with category

-select * from books where Available_Status='Y' group by category order by Name ASC;
+select * from books where Available_Status='Y' group by Category order by Name ASC;

+### Display Books have low rating

+select * from books where category=? and Available_Status='Y' order by Rating DESC;